Director of Business Development

 The City of Kingston has a sophisticated network of highways, railways and air transportation that is fully integrated with U.S networks.
 We offer upgraded water and sewer infrastructure to support large scale projects while broadband and fibre internet throughout the city provides high-speed connectivity.

-Direct access to highway 401 and a short drive to the 1000 Islands Bridge and Interstate 81 offers direct access to all major cities in the Northeast & Midwest United States.
+Direct access to highway 401 and a short drive to the 1000 Islands Bridge and Interstate 81 which offers direct access to all major cities in the Northeast & Midwest United States.

 Kingston is an express stop between Montreal and Toronto for VIA Rail.